The Feminine Gender of the Holy Spirit

 In the late nineteen sixties gender equality came to the forefront of social issues.
 Understandably and reasonably so, since the model for marriage was based on the hierarchical relationship of male domination which was imposed upon mankind through the knowledge of good and evil.
 In its essence this knowledge demands a hierarchical structure among humankind in all things.
 In it, self becomes the center from which all things are judged and in the final analysis it demands that one be better than another or one be less than another.
 After the entrance of good and evil Adam judged himself better than Eve because he did not take the first bite and less than God because he saw himself now as naked flesh.
 There is a natural organic model for marriage and the family that is based upon what was before the acceptance of this reasoning process that contrasts all on the linear scale between good at one terminal and evil at the opposite.
 The model commences before the beginning when there were two harmonized in one and then out of one and then back into one through reunion within and among progeny.

 This concept of the feminine gender of the Holy Spirit is not new or original.
 The early church had this belief and within the last several decades it has been considered at large with acceptance by individuals of faith in all areas.
 It may be that this writing is a unique synergism in understandings and that there are some new considerations within what is written here to add to the accumulating evidence.
 Whatever the case may be there is much more that is written and to be written that patterns the feminine gender of the Holy Spirit through the breadth of scripture.
 There is much more to be understood about the male-female harmony in the entire realm of those things seen.
-There is much more to be understood about how the spiritual masculine and the feminine bring forth the brilliance of Paul’s revelation of the mystery and there is much more to be understood about the wholeness that this belief will bring to an individual and a society.
+There is much more to be understood about how the figurative husbands and wives of Ephesians bring forth the brilliance of Paul’s revelation of the mystery and there is much more to be understood about the wholeness that this belief will bring to an individual and a community.(Eph 4:19-33)

 For now I close with these thoughts.
 When one becomes persuaded of the union of the feminine and masculine, Paul’s revelation opens dramatically as the consummate epic work of the eternal union that brings together sons and daughters as the one new man in Christ of Ephesians.
 Scriptures can now open to a new light through Paul’s revelation of consummation within the cross of Christ and through its implantation into the very core of man’s being to bring forth that one new man to dwell in the eternal light of the coming new heaven and earth.
 Accordingly, I offer this presentation so that the revelatory script of the knowing playwright and the intuitions of the wise director may be more fully understood and, in the end, be joined harmoniously together within our souls and within our family to bring to pass the eternal plan of salvation for all humankind through the cross of Christ.